ConnectingEurope/Context-Broker-Data-Visualisation/doc/tutorials/index.md

 [Top](#tutorials-for-deployment)

-<a name="connectionNote"></a>

 ### Connection between Enabler and FIWARE tools

-In tutorials 2 and 3, when configuring FIWARE tools in the configuration page of the Enabler, you must use the following URLs:
+Tutorials 2 (Enabler + Context Broker) and 3 (complete architecture) generate new Docker's images in a local environment.
+The **access URLs for the tools** are:

 - fiware-orion:1026
 - fiware-cygnus:5080
 - fiware-sth-comet:8666

-However, if you want to access to one of these tools from your host, use these URLs instead:
+However, if the tools have been deployed separately (by other FIWARE tutorials), use these URLs instead:

 - localhost:1026
 - localhost:5080